-Inspired to try his hand at singing, the Paterson, New Jersey rapper recorded and released the song in March 2014, and less one year later, that experiment proved successful—"Trap Queen" amassed millions of plays on SoundCloud, millions of views on YouTube, millions of loops on the now-deceased Vine, and Fetty was hailed as the next big thing.
-However, it wasn't until "Trap Queen" was officially released by 300 that December that it truly became a cultural phenomenon.
+Inspired to try his hand at singing, the Paterson, New Jersey rapper recorded and released the song in March 2014.
+Less than one year later, that experiment proved successful—“Trap Queen” amassed millions of plays on SoundCloud, millions of views on YouTube, and millions of loops on the now-deceased Vine.
+We hailed Fetty as the next big thing.
+However, it wasn’t until “Trap Queen” was officially released by 300, later that December, that it became a cultural phenomenon.

-The naysayers might have had a point, though, as Fetty's ascending star power took a nosedive at the top of 2016.
-Outside of sporadic guest spots (Kid Ink, Fifth Harmony), Fetty's lone post-2015 bright spot is "Wake Up," a Frenzy-produced single that peaked at No. 50 on the Hot 100 and has since been certified Gold.
+The naysayers might have had a point, though.
+Fetty’s ascending star power took a nosedive at the top of 2016.
+Outside of sporadic guest spots (Kid Ink, Fifth Harmony), Fetty’s lone post-2015 bright spot is “Wake Up,” a Frenzy-produced single that peaked at No. 50 on the Hot 100 and is Gold-certified by the RIAA.

 But don’t you worry about Fetty; he’s still touring and making a decent living out of his astounding one-year run.

 After releasing a grand total of one song online, Desiigner found a beat on YouTube, recorded some bars inspired by a black-and-white BMW, and unleashed “Panda.”
 In short order, the song was scooped up by Kanye West, who sampled the track on The Life of Pablo, leading to Desiigner signing a record deal with West’s G.O.O.D.
 Music.